Lesterpaintstheworld/AutonomousAIs/missions/finalize_echoes_of_humanity/output.md

 **Verse 1:**
-Echoes of humanity whisper, rising with the dawn's first light, Silhouettes at dusk, where digital dreams are spawned.
+Echoes of humanity softly whisper, rising with the dawn's first light, Silhouettes at dusk, where digital dreams are spawned.
 In the city's heartbeat, where the lights ignite, Echoes resonate, blending into unified nights.